Phase 3: Data Analysis

 Step 7: Select a notebook you will use to access your data.
 There is an example provided using R, and one using Python.
 It is recommended that you choose the programming language you are more comfortable with.

-Using R and python to access tables in your project database
+Using R and python to analyze your data

 Last updated